Yannis C. Yortsos: Engineering+

-Under Yortsos's tenure as dean, the Viterbi School faculty size has grown in size and demographics.
-Five academic departments were named during that period (the Mork Family Department of Chemical Engineering and Materials Science in 2005, the Ming Hsieh Department of Electrical and Computer Engineering in 2006, Sonny Astani Department of Civil and Environmental Engineering in 2007, the Alfred E. Mann Department of Biomedical Engineering in 2022, and the Thomas Lord Department of Computer Science in 2023).
+Under Yortsos's tenure as dean, guided by this Engineering+ philosophy, the Viterbi School faculty size grew in size and demographics.
+Five academic departments were named during that period (the Mork Family Department of Chemical Engineering and Materials Science in 2005, the Ming Hsieh Department of Electrical and Computer Engineering in 2006, the Sonny Astani Department of Civil and Environmental Engineering in 2007, the Alfred E. Mann Department of Biomedical Engineering in 2022, and the Thomas Lord Department of Computer Science in 2023).
 He helped establish a number of joint programs with other schools within USC, including USC Games in 2006, a partnership with the USC School of Cinematic Arts, the Health Technology and Engineering in 2008, a partnership with the USC Keck School of Medicine, and the Center for AI in Society (CAIS) in 2016 in partnership with the Suzanne Dworak-Peck School of Social Work.
-In 2009 Dean Yortsos established the Department of Astronautical Engineering.
+In 2009 Dean Yortsos helped establish the Department of Astronautical Engineering.
 In 2011 he helped establish the first Academic Center to host a Quantum Computer (D-Wave).
 In 2013 he created the first Technology Innovation and Entrepreneurship program in Engineering at USC.
+And in March 2026, he helped expand the Mann Department of Biomedical Engineering to become a joint Department with the Keck School of Medicine.

-In 2010 he led the creation of the iPodia program, that allows students from multiple peer universities across the world to take a joint class together.
+In 2010 Yortsos helped lead the creation of the iPodia program, using the evolving interactive technology to allow students from multiple peer universities across the world to take a joint class together, as if they were in the same classroom.
 Since its inception, the corresponding iPodia Alliance has grown to 17 engineering schools across the globe, enhancing the national composition of students, and providing access to education regardless of national borders or cultures.

+Throughout his years as dean, Yortsos advocated for a "change of conversation" in engineering education, framing the field as a key discipline for addressing global challenges.
+As a result of this narrative of using engineering as a method to solve humanity's greatest challenges, the demographic constituency of USC Viterbi students expanded.
+Since 2019, each entering fall class in engineering has been gender-balanced.
+Between 2018 and 2021, Yortsos served as the PI of the NSF Gender Equity Initiative EDGE.
+For many of these and related contributions he was awarded the 2023 Chairman's Award from the Great Minds in STEM and the 2024 Claire L. Felbinger Award of ABET.